Prof. Moira O’Bryan

 Email: moira.obryan@unimelb.edu.au

-• Dr. Brendan Houston – Postdoc in the O’Bryan lab
+- Dr. Brendan Houston – Postdoc in the O’Bryan lab

-• Dr. Jessica Dunleavy – Postdoc in the O’Bryan lab
+- Dr. Jessica Dunleavy – Postdoc in the O’Bryan lab

 The functional validation working group aims to definitively prove the link between SNVs identified via the sequencing pipelines and their role in male infertility.
 In doing so we hope to improve the diagnostic utility of infertility tests developed through the consortium, but to also open up avenues for research into the essential mechanisms required for male fertility.

 Prof. Moira O’Bryan is a reproductive biologist with expertise in the area of fundamental mechanisms required to produce fertile sperm, the causes of male infertility and the role of sperm structure-function as a driver of evolution.
-Areas of particular emphasis include the mechanisms of sperm head shaping and cilia/flagellar development and function, genetic causes of human infertility, the importance of epigenetic regulation in male fertility and transgenerational health, and the connection between male fertility and overall health – a concept often referred to as ‘the canary in the coalmine hypothesis’.
+Areas of particular emphasis include the mechanisms of sperm head shaping and cilia/flagella development and function, genetic causes of male infertility, the importance of epigenetic regulation in male fertility and transgenerational health, and the connection between male fertility and overall health – a concept often referred to as ‘the canary in the coalmine hypothesis’.
 To achieve these aims, her laboratory uses a range of animal and cell models, high end imaging technologies and suites of biochemical and cell biology approaches.

-The functional validation working group aims to definitively prove the link between SNVs genetic variants identified via the sequencing pipelines and their role in male infertility.
+The functional validation working group aims to definitively prove the link between genetic variants identified via the sequencing pipelines and their role(s) in male infertility.
 In doing so we hope to improve the diagnostic utility of infertility tests developed through the consortium, but to also open avenues for research into the essential mechanisms required for male fertility.

 Houston BJ, Oud MS, Aguirre DM, et al (2020) Programmed Cell Death 2-like ( Pdcd2l ) Is Required for Mouse Embryonic Development. g3.401714.2020.